When Debt Collectors Come Calling and You Don’t Owe the Money

 - Be wary about providing personal information over the phone to collectors who ask for your account number, Social Security number, or other private data.
 Scam artists posing as collectors sometimes try to dupe consumers into revealing their private information, which is then used to steal the consumer’s identity or post unauthorized charges to their accounts.

-- Under federal law, within five days of a phone call, a collector must send you a written notice telling you the amount of money you owe, the name of the creditor, and what action you should take if you believe you don’t owe the money.
+- Under federal law, within five days after their first call to you, a collector must send you a written notice telling you the amount of money you owe, the name of the creditor, and what action you should take if you believe you don’t owe the money.

 - If you tell the collector you don’t owe the money and it persists, ask for the collector’s name and mailing address, and for it to send you documentation to substantiate the debt.
 After you receive the collector’s response, if you still don’t think you owe the money, write the collector a letter disputing the debt.